Thanks for visiting Food Hero

 - We ask if you receive SNAP benefits because part of our funding is from this program.
 It helps to be able to show that SNAP participants are using the website.
 Information on SNAP participants will only be shared as grouped data (aggregate) without any identifiable names attached.

 Recipes that make it to Food Hero have had a long journey getting there.
-Almost all of the recipes have been used by our nutrition educators in the field and then submitted to the Food Hero team to be considered for the website.
-Recipes used in the field should have the criteria explained below, but the Food Hero team goes through a process to assure that is the case.
+Most of the recipes have been used by our nutrition educators in the field and then submitted to the Food Hero team to be considered for the website.
+Recipes have the criteria found at this link: https://foodhero.org/recipe-criteria.

 Once a recipe makes it through testing we use a computer program to create a nutrition facts label and check that the recipe in its final form meets our nutrition program criteria.
 Serving sizes for nutrition analysis are based on FDA serving sizes.